-The Women Enterprise Fund encourages women to become active participants and consumers of services to positively transform their lives.
+The Women Enterprise Fund encourages women to become active participants and consumers of services to transform their lives positively.

-Kenyan women should appreciate that the government has personalized Vision 2030 to be owned by each one of them.
+Kenyan women should appreciate that the government has personalised Vision 2030 to be owned by each one of them.

 The fund has been able to extend loans to women amounting Ksh.
 2.6B to over 645,825 women entrepreneurs.
 Equally, to date, the Fund has trained 116,372 women in loan management and business skills.

 The Fund achieves the capacity building of women entrepreneurs through the volunteerism concept.

 The volunteers are based at the constituency level, and their roles include recruiting women, training them and monitoring their projects and loan repayments.